Updated: 7 days ago

 Allow me to drop some serious truths about what your badge carrying, your “martyrdom”, and your “badge comparing” are doing to you:

-2) They will kill you (literally and figuratively), destroy you, steal everything good thing and
+2) They will kill you (literally and figuratively), destroy you, steal every good thing and

 person from you, and further victimize you.